priyank-kumar-singh/flutter-app-template/README.md

 - **HTML:** This folder contains any HTML content which we need to add in our mobile app (Generally the licensed content of the application or any .html files which we need to load in the application.
 - **L10N:** If our application supports Internationalization then we need to add .arb files for all the supporting languages i.e If we need to support English and French then need to add en.arb and fr.arb in this folder.

-**2. Config:** This folder contains routes and themes related configurations.
+**2. Config:** This folder contains routes, themes and localization related configurations.

 - **Routes:** This folder contains three files namely *route_config.dart, route_handler.dart,* and *routes.dart*.
 See references for more info.